"EFHW" - the end-fed half wave antenna

 With those caveats given, I tune for minimum brilliance on the LED, get on the air, and make QSOs.
 After all that though, I checked with a meter and my 66 ft, 5 inch piece of #24 AWG Teflon insulated wire over a tree did give 1:1 SWR with my switch in the HI Z position.

-"No-Tune" EFHW Tuner
+"No-Tune" EFHW

 It occurred to me that if the toroid could be made with enough reactance in the primary winding to be large with respect to the antenna resistance, the resonating capacitor wouldn't be needed.
 To get that much inductance would take a ferrite core for its high permeability.
 I used a FT-114-43 core and with something over 30 turns I could get 580uH to 700uH, giving at least 25,000 ohms on my lowest band of interest (40 meters).
 So I gave it a shot and it worked pretty well, resulting in a one component matcher.
-Below's a photo of the assembled matcher:
+Below is a photo of the assembled matcher:

 Here's an update from a post to the 4SQRP email list describing how I measured losses in this matcher:

-I have a homebrew log
+I have a

-My MFJ259B signal source goes to one 50 ohm winding and the other goes
+impedance windings together.
+My MFJ259B signal source goes to one 50 ohm

-to the power meter.
-The difference between the two, divided by
+were made with the MFJ259B direct to the power meter.
+The difference

-the loss in one matcher.
-Here are the results -
+between the two, divided by two, is the loss in one matcher.
+Here are the

 40M 0.8 dB